Miss Lily’s NYC Jamaican Restaurant

 Interior of the funky Miss Lily's NYC restaurant with a row of orange and metal benches on the left, counter seating on the rigth and fun round wall lights for ambiance

 We stopped by Miss Lily's NYC last night on the way from one thing and to another–located as it is on Houston and Sullivan, right on the Soho/West Village border, ideally situated for such a stop–and though we're a bit worried that attitude will soon triumph over friendly service, for now the Jamaican food, the music, and the decor make Miss Lily's well worth a visit.
-We tore through four dishes (the menu is short but focussed and appealing), and enjoyed every bite.
+We tore through four dishes (the menu is short but focused and appealing), and enjoyed every bite.

 Orangy pumpkin soup with a swirel of sour cream served in a colorful green bowl at Miss Lily's Jamaican restaurant in Manhattan